-Author Accuses Honduras Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book
+Author Accuses Honduran Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book

 What do you believe are the underlying causes of the financial and spiritual corruption you refer to in the book?

 Maradiaga is very powerful because he has the absolute support of someone much more powerful, who is Pope Francis.
-This is the reason why it is very easy for him to manage a dictatorship in the diocese as he pleases, he solves many problems by just saying: “These are slanders” or “They are attacking me so as to attack the Pope.”
+This is the reason why it is very easy for him to manage a dictatorship in the diocese as he pleases; he solves many problems by just saying: “These are slanders” or “They are attacking me so as to attack the Pope.”

 The reasons are: that Maradiaga has a dark side that he has been able to hide very well all his life and that he has a double morality that nobody could imagine, except his victims.

-Whoever reads my book will be surprised and convinced of this because of what I tell there, I demonstrate, and Maradiaga will no longer be able to continue saying his hackneyed phrases: “They are calumnies,” “They attack me so as to attack the Pope.”
+Whoever reads my book will be surprised and convinced of this because of what I tell there, I demonstrate, and Maradiaga will no longer be able to continue saying his hackneyed phrases: “They are calumnies”; “They attack me so as to attack the Pope.”

 What are your hopes for the future?
 What needs to be done to ensure that the Honduran Church will recover from the corruption that you write about?

-The hope, not only mine, but of many Catholics and many priests in Honduras, is that Maradiaga will be replaced by a pastor who has a fear of God, who makes a general cleaning for a fresh start, taking into account moral principles, honesty and transparency both in finances and spiritually.
-A shepherd who is humble of heart, energetic, transparent, kind and just.
+The hope, not only mine, but of many Catholics and many priests in Honduras, is that Maradiaga will be replaced by a pastor who has a fear of God, who makes a general cleaning for a fresh start, taking into account moral principles, honesty and transparency, both in finances and spiritually — a shepherd who is humble of heart, energetic, transparent, kind and just.

 Whoever replaces Maradiaga will have a very difficult task because everything that is crooked will have to be straightened out.
-I am sure that these are the hopes also of many of the teachers and students of the Catholic University [of Honduras], especially the students of the faculty of medicine who are going through terrible difficulties and have told Maradiaga that if it weren’t for the large amounts of money that he has drained from the university, they wouldn’t be going through so many calamities.
+I am sure that these are the hopes also of many of the teachers and students of the Catholic University [of Honduras], especially the students of the faculty of medicine, who are going through terrible difficulties and have told Maradiaga that if it weren’t for the large amounts of money that he has drained from the university, they wouldn’t be going through so many calamities.

-At the Catholic University, there is a lot to clean up too.
+At the Catholic University, there is a lot to clean up, too.
 When?
 Maybe not till we have another pope, or maybe if Pope Francis put into practice all those beautiful phrases that he knows how to say and that are blown away like clouds that disappear into nothingness.
 As for my personal situation, I hope and trust only in God.
-I have abandoned myself to Him with the absolute certainty that he will answer me.
+I have abandoned myself to him with the absolute certainty that he will answer me.
 God is merciful.
 God is just.
 God works miracles. ...
 “God alone is enough.”

 This may be hard to answer, but some might ask themselves whether you've written the book and perhaps exaggerated some of its content in order to make it a best-seller and thereby regain some of the money you lost.
 What would you say to such an accusation?

-Do not worry, maybe it is difficult to ask the question but for me it is very easy to answer it.
+Do not worry; maybe it is difficult to ask the question, but, for me, it is very easy to answer it.
 What is more, the harder they are, the more I like them because I always act based on the truth.

-In my book I explain that I started writing it in 2016 just to have a psychological relief from everything I was living through but as I discovered more and more things, all terrible and surprising, I added them in.
-I had a time of doubt whether to publish it or not and put it in the hands of God.
+In my book I explain that I started writing it in 2016 just to have a psychological relief from everything I was living through; but as I discovered more and more things, all terrible and surprising, I added them in.
+I had a time of doubt, whether to publish it or not, and put it in the hands of God.
 Finally, I made the decision to do so because of an attitude of total injustice and cowardice that Cardinal Maradiaga showed, which angered me very much.
-This is told and demonstrated with evidence and my lawyer has the audio of what he said.
+This is told and demonstrated with evidence, and my lawyer has the audio of what he said.
 It was a terrible slander against one of his victims, and that was not me.

-Everything that is written is not exaggerated, I just narrated the facts exactly as they are and those that needed to be proved are proved.
+Everything that is written is not exaggerated.
+I just narrated the facts exactly as they are, and those that needed to be proved are proved.
 I can assure this with great force and a lot of certainty, and whoever thinks otherwise, I challenge him to prove it to me, but with proofs, just as I have done.
-Last week I read an article in the ConfidentialHN newspaper, by a person who read the book and says that I fell short with the title I gave it.
+Last week I read an article, in the ConfidentialHN newspaper, by a person who read the book and says that I fell short with the title I gave it.

 There I do not say anything for the sake of saying it.
 I do not leave anything in the air.
 If I say that the cardinal was never our friend, I show it.
 If I say that my husband was the one who had the idea and carried it out, to get him to become a cardinal, I prove it.
 If I say that in Rome they are demanding the removal of Maradiaga while in Honduras there is a cover-up for him, I show it.
-In the book there are very strong accusations and terrible revelations but after everything, I give the evidence.
+In the book there are very strong accusations and terrible revelations, but after everything, I give the evidence.
 So nothing is either invented or exaggerated.
 What is more, there are cases that are terrible and I did not include them because I do not have the evidence.

 In Honduras a book came out shortly before mine, more or less the same size and number of pages with a cost of 600 [Honduran lempira, about $25] a copy.
 My book has a cost of L. 350 [about $14].
 Almost half.
 Copies are selling well enough, but whether it becomes a success or not does not depend on me.
 That depends only on God.
-I did it with my conscience, I did it with the truth in my hand, I did it, for dignity, for conviction and for love of God.
+I did it with my conscience; I did it with the truth in my hand; I did it for dignity, for conviction and for love of God.
 I started with a sentence by Edmund Burke that says: “Evil triumphs when good men do nothing.”
 Yes, I would like it to have a wide sale and that no one takes advantage of it.
 That I do make clear.

-The fact that I did not accept a large amount of money in the past that Maradiaga offered me was because I believe that the money of the Church is for the poor.
+The fact that I did not accept a large amount of money in the past, that Maradiaga offered me, was because I believe that the money of the Church is for the poor.
 It was an act of sincerity and honesty that I am sure God will take into account, but I honestly do not think that applies to the book.
 God has his ways and knows how to act in his own time.

 Edward Pentin is the Register’s Rome correspondent.